lakshmirajagopalan/lakshmirajagopalan.github.io/_posts/2025-12-05-unified-streaming-pipeline-with-apply-changes.md

 But the key is:

-> **All this happens in streaming mode.**
+> *All this happens in streaming mode.*
-> Each stream flows independently through DLT transformations, but ultimately lands in a unified schema.

-Now I have a “multi-source unlock stream,” but with duplicates, retries, partial failures, and conflicting event-level truth.
+Each stream flows independently through DLT transformations, but ultimately lands in a unified schema.
+Now I have a "multi-source unlock stream," but with duplicates, retries, partial failures, and conflicting event-level truth.

 This leads to the next problem.